BCDevOps/developer-experience/docs/resourceTuning/request-for-quota-increase.md

 **Step 4:**
 Send the above to Platform Services team at pathfinder@gov.bc.ca.
 Someone from the team will follow up with you soon!

+When requesting a quota increase from **medium** to **large**, book a 30 min meeting with the Platform Services Team (send the invite to Olena Mitovska, our Platform PO and she will pull in team's operations experts as needed).
+The Platform Services Team will be looking for an overview of the application design and architecture that clearly demonstrate why more resources are required for its operations.

+If you have a need to store a large amount of **unstructures data**, you may want to consider to leverage the [S3 Object Storage Service](https://github.com/BCDevOps/OpenShift4-Migration/issues/59) provided by Enterprise Hosting.